aaru-dps/Aaru/CONTRIBUTING.md

 ### Reporting Devices

-DiscImageChef tries to be as universal as possible.
+Aaru tries to be as universal as possible.
 However some devices do not behave in the expected ways, some media is unknown and needs to be known prior to enabling dumping of it, etc.

-For that reason, DiscImageChef includes the [device-report command](https://github.com/claunia/DiscImageChef/wiki/Reporting-physical-device-capabilities).
+For that reason, Aaru includes the [device-report command](https://github.com/claunia/Aaru/wiki/Reporting-physical-device-capabilities).
 Using this command will guide you thru a series of questions about the device, and if it contains removable media, for you to insert the different media you have, and create a report of its abilities.
 The report will automatically be sent to our server and saved on your computer.
 Please note that we do not store any personal information and when possible remove the drive serial numbers from the report.

-If you have a drive attached to a computer that you cannot run the full DiscImageChef on it but can compile a C89 application, you can use [DiscImageChef.Device.Report](https://github.com/claunia/DiscImageChef/tree/master/DiscImageChef.Device.Report).
+If you have a drive attached to a computer that you cannot run the full Aaru on it but can compile a C89 application, you can use [Aaru.Device.Report](https://github.com/claunia/Aaru/tree/master/Aaru.Device.Report).
 In this case the report will only be created locally and you should attach it to a bug report.

 ### Reporting Bugs

-This section guides you through submitting a bug report for DiscImageChef.
+This section guides you through submitting a bug report for Aaru.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.